-This page includes background information and some frequently asked questions about the March Future High Streets Fund programme.
+This page includes background information about the March Future High Streets Fund programme.

 Do you have a question?
 Get in touch at firstname.lastname@example.org

 What is the Future High Streets Fund?

 The Future High Streets Fund (FHSF) is a £675million fund from the Government's Department for Levelling Up, Housing and Communities (DLUHC).
 It was unveiled in the 2018 Budget as part of the Government's Our Plan for the High Street.

 The aim of the FHSF is to renew and reshape town centres and high streets in a way that drives growth, improves experience and ensures future sustainability.
 It will do this by providing co-funding to support transformative changes to overcome challenges in their area, including the rise of online and out-of-town retail.

 The Future High Streets Fund Overview contains details of the fund and how it will be delivered and implemented across England.

 Why was March selected for the Future High Streets Fund?

 The Government invited bids for Future High Street Funding from unitary authorities, metropolitan districts, London boroughs and, where there is a two-tier system, from district councils, in England.
 The funding guidance stipulated that the Government would only accept bids covering town centre areas facing significant challenges.